rpm-software-management/rpm-web/timeline.md

  * [The first commit](https://github.com/rpm-software-management/rpm/commit/7153c160969d70a083f791bf75f9b4d09d2f2a45)
    to what was a state-of-the art CVS repository back then.
-Whether this was done by Marc Ewing or Erik Troan is lost in history due as the commit was done as root - those were the days...
+Whether this was done by Marc Ewing or Erik Troan is lost in history as the commit was done as root - those were the days...